 - your favorite curling iron or hair straightener, depending on which waves you prefer;

 - Bumble and Bumble’s Pret-a-powder: a dry shampoo/texturizer that will hold your knots, as well as “puff” them up;

 - Bumble and Bumble’s Strong Finish Hairspray to ensure your look lasts throughout the entire day;

 - L’Oreal Pro Constructor for easier styling.

 Phewf!
 There, ya have it!
-Seven styles to up your fine-hair game.
+Seven hairstyles that add volume to fine hair.
 Did you like what you read?
 Hop on over to my Instagram and check out the rest of my hair ideas!
 If you give any of them a go, make sure to tag me (@i.paint.hair), so I can see your creation!